a2k11/a2k11.github.io/_drafts/2020-01-12-fun-with-ruby-and-bottles.md

  ### Using Polymorphism
  ---
  Polymorphism is defined as the concept of 2 or more classes having the ability to respond to the same directive.
 This usually involves a child class that can react in the same way as the parent class to a message.
-For example, we say `Raspberry` is a child of the `Fruit` class.

-{% highlight ruby %}
-class Fruit
-  def container
-    "bag"
-  end
-end

-class Raspberry < Fruit
-  def container
-    "box"
-  end

-  def color
-    "red"
-  end
-end
-{% endhighlight %}

-The technique called "Replace the Conditional with Polymorphism" is a nice skill to practice in your code.
-It might take longer and it may create more problems in the short term to build such a solution.
-The steps listed to take this approach are:
+"Replace the Conditional with Polymorphism" removes unwanted conditionals by using inheritance.
+The steps for using this method are listed below:

 1. create a subclass to stand in for the value upon which you switch
     1. copy one method that switches on the value in the subclass